Drop an image here or click to browse

 Click and drag to select a square crop region, or leave as-is to use the full image.

-Create perfect favicons from text, emoji, images, or freehand drawings.
+Create favicons from text, emoji, images, or freehand drawings.
 Preview every size and download with ready-to-use HTML.

 Drop an image here or click to browse